 Hello.

-Hi, it's a joy for me, Russ.
+Hi, it's a joy from you, Russ.

-Uh, this is uh a first time.
+This is a first time.

 Thank you, sir.

-He did it, as you said, with uh uh you know Perry and uh I mean Carrie and Edwards, and uh it's just I think O one would never would have happened if they'd have done their job or their business in '93.
+And it's just, I think 01 never would have happened if they'd have done their job or their business in 93.

-No, it it's that's that's true.
+No, that's true.

-But you know what this represents.
+But you know what this represents?

 The Obama campaign.

-Mike, gr grab the PSA that we play, even if I don't have time to play it all in.
+Mike, grab the PSA that we play, even if I don't have time to play it all in.

-The the great thing that we do about making fun of Obama's change and his idiot supporters and what they say, and let me know when you have that ready to go.
+The great thing that we do about making fun of Obama's change and his idiot supporters and what they say.

 Listen, this is how we parody this, but parody, funny comedy works because it has truth in it.